Buffalo Gals (Malcolm McLaren song): Recording

 In the liner notes for Duck Rock, McLaren wrote that this track was "recorded with the World's Famous Supreme Team and Zulu singers backing them up with the words 'she's looking like a hobo.'
 The performance by the Supreme Team may require some explaining, but suffice to say they are DJs from New York City who have developed a technique using record players like instruments, replacing the power chord of the guitar with the needle of a gramophone, moving it manually backwards and forwards across the surface of a record.
 We call it scratching."

 Trevor Horn recalled the recording: "By the time Malcolm McLaren arrived, I'd got a Fairlight ...
 By the time I did McLaren I'd bought an Oberheim sequencer and drum machine, a DMX and a DSX.
 I told the World's Famous Supreme Team to tell me their favourite drum beat.
 It took a couple of hours for them to actually communicate it to me, but once I'd got it, that was 'Buffalo Girls': 'du du — cha — du du — cha'.
 That was done on this DMX and DSX and they just scratched on top of that."

 Re-release

-McLaren and the World's Famous Supreme Team released a record based on the song that includes several remixes, released on September 25, 1998 by Virgin Records, entitled "Buffalo Gals Back to Skool".
-The record features artists such as KRS-One, Rakim, Henri Scars Struck and Stephen Hague, among others.
+McLaren and the World's Famous Supreme Team released a record based on the song that includes several remixes, released on 25 September 1998 by Virgin Records, titled "Buffalo Gals Back to Skool".
+The record includes KRS-One, Rakim, Henri Scars Struck and Stephen Hague, among others.